kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 Further enhancements added as part of this release include:
 - The ability to filter all dashboards with precision up to the minute by changing the date filter granularity
 - Enhancements to the guided onboarding tour
-- Logs pagination and customization — this not only helps with performance but also allows you to configure how you want logs to be displayed in your Kestra UI settings.
+- Logs pagination and customization — his helps with performance and allows you to configure how you want logs to be displayed in your Kestra UI settings.

-For a detailed overview of all changes, check [the release notes on GitHub](https://github.com/kestra-io/kestra/releases/tag/v0.10.0).
+ Check [the release notes on GitHub](https://github.com/kestra-io/kestra/releases/tag/v0.10.0) for a detailed overview of all changes.

 ---

 ## Next steps

-This post covered new features and enhacements added in Kestra 0.10.0 release.
-We are looking forward to see how you use those new features.
+This post covered new features and enhancements added in Kestra 0.10.0 release.
+We are looking forward to seeing how you use those new features.
 Your input and feedback help us prioritize future enhancements.

 If you have any questions, reach out via [Kestra Community Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).